-Caution: Once the ICU-S function is set for the MCU, it cannot be canceled.
+Caution: Once the ICU-S function is set for the MCU, it cannot be canceled by the RFP.

 (6) Security

 Set security functions.

 - "Set Option" - "Do Nothing": The security function is not set. - "Set": The security function is enabled. - "Security Mode" - "Command Protection Mode": The command protection function is enabled. - "ID Authentication Mode": The ID authentication function is enabled.